namannimmo10/namannimmo.me/_posts/2018-02-04-20-17-20-a_promenade_of_pytorch.md

 the luxury of adding gradient nodes after the rest of the computations have already been defined.
 Instead, PyTorch must *record* or *trace* the flow of values through the program as they occur, thus creating a computation graph *dynamically*.
-Once such a graph is recorded, PyTorch has all the information required to walk this computation flow backwards and calculate gradients of outputs from inputs.
+Once such a graph is recorded, PyTorch has the information required to walk this computation flow backwards and calculate gradients of outputs from inputs.

-The PyTorch `Tensor` currently does not have sufficient machinery to participate in automatic differentiation.
+The PyTorch `Tensor` *currently* does not have sufficient machinery to participate in automatic differentiation.
 For a tensor to be "recordable", it must be wrapped with `torch.autograd.Variable`.
 The `Variable` class provides almost the same API as `Tensor`, but augments it with the ability to interplay with `torch.autograd.Function` in order to be differentiated automatically.
 More precisely, a `Variable` records the history of operations on a `Tensor`.

 Usage of `torch.autograd.Variable` is very simple.
 One needs only to pass it a